hamler-lang/docs/guides/DifferencesFromErlang.md

 ## Overview

-Hamler has a very different syntax from Erlang, although the Hamler source code compiled into CoreErlang.
-Erlang's syntax comes primarily from Prolog, but Hamler's comes from Haskell and Standard ML.
+Hamler has a very different syntax from Erlang, although Hamler source's code is compiled into CoreErlang.
+Erlang's syntax comes primarily from Prolog, while Hamler's comes from Haskell and Standard ML.

 ## Variables

-Though variable names in both Hamler and Erlang are composed of letters, digits, and underscores, variables in Hamler begin with a lowercase letter, while Erlang variables begin with a capital letter.
+Variable names in both Hamler and Erlang are composed of letters, digits, and underscores.
+However, variables in Hamler begin with a lowercase letter, while Erlang's variables begin with a capital letter.

 Hamler:
 ```hamler